Frank-Jürgen Weise

 Frank-Jürgen Weise (born 8 October 1951 in Radebeul, East Germany) is a German officer (Oberst of the reserve) and manager.

 Career

 From 2004 until 2017, Weise served as CEO of the Bundesagentur für Arbeit, the German Federal Agency for Employment.
 In addition, in 2010, he chaired the ad-hoc Bundeswehr Structural Commission.

-From 2015, Weise also headed of the Federal Office for Migration and Refugees.
-In 2014, he became CEO of the Hertie Foundation.
+From 2015, Weise also headed the Federal Office for Migration and Refugees.

+From 2014 to 2024, Weise served as Chairman of the Board of the Hertie Foundation.

+In 2024, Weise and Bodo Ramelow served as unpaid arbitrators for negotiations between German airline Lufthansa and the United Services Trade Union (ver.di).